Password reuse and credential stuffing

 contributed a further 16M passwords, version 4 came in January 2019

-with another 30M passwords and a total count of almost 555M records.
+with a total count of 555M records and finally,

 Downloading the Pwned Passwords list